Pratham Mysore

 Pratham Mysore is a non-profit organization based in Mysore, Karnataka state, India.

 Activities

 During 2002, Pratham began working with two slum schools in Mysore district.
 Very soon, the service of Pratham Mysore was extended to over 800 government schools.
-Most of these are located in remote villages of Karnataka state.
+Most of these are located in remote villages of the state of Karnataka.

 In 2015, Pratham launched a campaign to reach 6,000 villages of Karnataka spread over 30 districts.

 Partnerships

 Pratham collaborates with other NGOs, communities and people of like-minded attitude.